m00sp/m00sp.github.io/content/blog/resumo/index.en.md

 {{ m00main() }}

 A fast, lightweight, and multi-language static site using [Zola](https://getzola.org) and the theme [abridge](https://github.com/Jieiku/abridge).
-With perfect scores in: [Lighthouse](https://pagespeed.web.dev/report?url=luis-ti.dev.br) (Google), [YellowLabTools](https://yellowlab.tools/) (Open Source), and [Observatory](https://developer.mozilla.org/en-US/observatory/analyze?host=luis-ti.dev.br) (Mozilla).
+With perfect scores in: [Lighthouse](https://pagespeed.web.dev/report?url=luis-ti.dev.br) (Google) and [YellowLabTools](https://yellowlab.tools/) (Open Source).
 Here you can see a print of my Google Lighthouse's score.
 <!-- more -->

 ![lighthouse](lighthouse.png)